rsalmei/alive-progress/README.md

 ![alive-progress check tool](img/alive-bar-check.png)

-You can even mix and match wide chars and normal chars!
-Just like spinners do!
+You can even mix and match wide chars and normal chars just like in spinners! (and everything keeps perfectly aligned 😅)

 ![alive-progress check tool](img/alive-bar-check-mix.png)

-> Use and abuse the check tools!!
-They have more goodies waiting for you, there are even real-time animations!
+> Use the check tools to your heart's content!!
+They have even more goodies awaiting for you, there are even real-time animations!

->
-> Create the wildest and coolest animations you can, and send them to me!
+> Create the wildest and coolest animations you can and send them to me!
 > <br>I'm thinking about creating some kind of `contrib` package, with user-contributed spinners and bars!

-Wow, if you read everything till here, you should now have a sound knowledge about using `alive-progress`! 👏
+Wow, if you've read everything till here, you should now have a sound knowledge about using `alive-progress`! 👏
-<br>And if you want to know even more, exciting stuff lies ahead!
+<br>But brace yourself because there is even more, exciting stuff lies ahead!

 ---
 Maintaining an open source project is hard and time-consuming, and I've put much ❤️ and effort into this.